-Please warn us if your pet has shown aggression to strangers before.
-I will be visiting your pet’s territory, therefore their behaviour might turn towards either defence or aggression.
-In this situations it is best we have an initial discussion before performing the vet check up.
-When booking appointment please mention any possible abnormal behaviour that could influence my visit.
+Please make us aware at the time of booking your appointment if your pet has shown any aggression to strangers before.
+We will be visiting your pet’s territory, therefore their behaviour might turn towards either defence or aggression.
+In these situations it is best we have an initial discussion before performing the vet check up.

-I reserve the right to refuse treatment if a visit becomes unsafe, aiming to provide advice on alternative treatment options.
-Please be aware that the visit will still be charged in case I am not able to closely inspect/check your pet’s condition.
+We reserve the right to refuse treatment if a visit becomes unsafe, aiming to provide advice on alternative treatment options.
+Please be aware that the visit will still be charged.

 Payment is due in full at the time of treatment to be able to order the products.
 A treatment plan will be discussed for the time being.
-We accept credit and debit cards.
+We accept cash and credit/debit cards.
 All invoices must be settled in full upon receipt of the invoice.

-I reserve the right to offer discounts to any service provided.
-If further diagnostic procedures are required, like blood tests, skin scraping, longer procedures like bandaging and wound care, then I will inform prior and needs to be agreed by both owner and vet before proceeding.
+We reserve the right to offer discounts to any service provided.
+If further diagnostic procedures are required, like blood tests, skin scraping, longer procedures like bandaging and wound care, we will inform the owner prior to the procedure and it needs to be agreed by both owner and vet before proceeding.

 Liaising with other practices

 The mobile veterinary service aims to complement the existing veterinary practices.
 We encourage owners to have their pets registered to a regular practice.
-In case of more thorough investigation needed, then I would need to get in contact with the “brick and mortar” practice in order to provide the clinical findings and communicate/agree on further investigation that might be necessary.
+In case of more thorough investigation needed, we would need to contact the “brick and mortar” practice in order to provide the clinical findings and communicate/agree on further investigation that might be necessary.

-If we’ve not seen your pet before, we’ll request a history from your regular/previous practice.
-We’ll inform them or any treatment and medication given.
+If we’ve not seen your pet before, we will request a history from your regular/previous practice.
+We will inform them of any treatment and medication given.
 GDPR rules will require Owner’s permission to exchange information.

-PLEASE USE THE PHONE NUMBER PROVIDED ON THE WEBPAGE FOR ANY EMERGENCY!
-I will not check any emails or Facebook appointment requests or messages during out of hours.
+PLEASE USE THE PHONE NUMBER PROVIDED ON THE WEBPAGE FOR ANY EMERGENCY.

 We are not an emergency service.
 If you think your pet needs emergency treatment please go your nearest veterinary practice with emergency facilities.

-In case you were unable to reach the emergency vets – please get in contact with us and I will try my best to help you in that situation.
+In case you were unable to reach the emergency vets, please get in contact with us and we will try our best to help.
 The context of emergency will be discussed over the phone, further actions also will be agreed at the time.

 RCVS guidelines for practice standards and professional conduct of veterinary surgeons states: “Veterinary surgeons have professional responsibilities relating to the provision of 24-hour emergency cover (i.e. the provision of emergency first aid and pain relief).
 These responsibilities should be considered in conjunction with the owner’s responsibilities under current animal welfare legislation, to ensure the health and welfare of their animal.”

-Please be aware of the Out of Hours emergency charge of £150, further treatment costs will be the same as daytime charges.
-In some cases I might not be able to stabilize your pet at your premises, therefore we might need to seek further help.
-This means you will need to take your pet to a “brick and mortar” emergency service where more equipment is available, like oxygen machines, surgical rooms, monitoring and supportive care equipment.
+Please be aware of the out of hours emergency charge of £250, further treatment costs will be the same as daytime charges.
+In some cases we might not be able to stabilise your pet at your home, therefore we might need to seek further help.
+This means you will need to take your pet to an emergency practice where more equipment is available, like oxygen machines, surgical rooms, monitoring and supportive care equipment.
 Please be aware that this comes with further costs that are outside our responsibilities.
-My aim is to direct you to the closest most appropriate practice for your situation.
+Our aim is to direct you to the closest most appropriate practice for your situation.

 We collaborate closely with a Pet Taxi service, and might be able to help with transport in difficult circumstances.
 This is unfortunately subject to availability, also coming with extra cost in case distance in more than 5 miles to destination.